-The UFT Charter School
+The UFT Charter Elementary School

 The school was plagued by high turnover of principals (called "leaders"), troubled finances, and poor academic performance, according to WNYC radio.
-It barely escaped being closed by the state in 2013.
+It escaped closure by the state in 2013, but was shut two years later.
 [Photo by WNYC's Beth Fertig.]

 The UFT Charter School was designed to show that the union is not to blame for the city schools' problems.
-While many proponents of charter schools have suggested that excessive union regulations prevent ordinary public schools from being successful, the UFT Charter School is out to prove that it's possible to run a good school while following the union contract.
+While many proponents of charter schools have suggested that excessive union regulations prevent ordinary public schools from being successful, the UFT Charter School set out out to prove that it's possible to run a good school while following the union contract.

 SUNY decided in 2013 to renew the charter for two years only.

 The school had financial troubles, partly because of high attrition; many elementary school children choose not to continue at the middle and high school, the SUNY review said.

 UFT officials acknowledged the problems, but said their best students are lured away by other schools.
 "Right now in this building, our level 3 and 4 students are being recruited by other charter schools, out of the fourth grade," Shelia Evans-Tranumn, who oversaw both campuses, told WNYC.
 "We don't go in and rob another school of their top learners.
 But many charter schools have an aggressive on-the-ground campaign to get the better students."

 Special education: The school was in violation of the federal Individuals with Disabilities in Education Act, because it had a number of students who required more restrictive classroom settings than the school offered, WNYC reported, quoting a SUNY review.
 (Clara Hemphill, updated with WNYC reports, August 2013; updated with closed information by Ella Colley, October 2015)